 - Our Undergraduate Research Opportunities Programme provides an experience of life as a researcher through work on a real-life project.

 How are university studies different?

-Studying will involve more independent learning and research than your child will be used to.
-Students will take more responsibility for their education and time management.
+Studying at Imperial will likely involve much more independent learning and research than your child is used to.
+We encourage all of our students to take responsibility for their education and time management.

-Students gain increasing freedom as their course progresses.
-They can tailor their education to their own interests and career plans.
+They also gain increasing freedom as their course progresses, allowing them to tailor their education to their own interests and career plans.

-The support of staff who are leaders in their field is present throughout their degree experience.
+The support of staff, who are leaders in their field, is present throughout their degree experience.
 Find out more about the student support available at the College.